jaysaurus/Co.Koa/README.md

 **Co.Koa** obeys convention over configuration.
 It is the fruit of a number of years of study and industry work with MVC products. **Co.Koa's** greatest strength comes in its implementation of Dependency Management.
 Controllers, Models and Services are each supplied with a powerful callback that reads and feels like a JQuery call.
 No need to worry about requiring reams of files from across your project.

-**Note on release ^1.2.0** if you installed Co.Koa with a version of co-koa-cli prior to 1.2.0 and wish to use co-koa-core@1.2.0 or higher, simply add `"useMongoose":true` to your `config.json`.
+**Note on release 1.2.0 and greater** if you installed Co.Koa with a version of co-koa-cli prior to 1.2.0 and wish to use co-koa-core@1.2.0 or higher, simply add `"useMongoose":true` to your `config.json`.

 ---

 ## Structure & Installation